 Your magazine spread is finished and exported, ready to be printed.
 Great job!

-In this tutorial, you’ve picked up a range of techniques and skills you can apply to editorial projects and other work using Affinity Publisher.
+In this tutorial, you’ve picked up a range of techniques and skills you can apply to editorial projects and other magazine design work using Affinity Publisher.
+You now know how to make a booklet in publisher complete with facing pages, allowing you to create documents for both print and online.

-If you’re on the hunt for more magazine design tips, don’t miss these other tutorials:
+If you’re on the hunt for more magazine design and Affinity Publisher tips, don’t miss these handy tutorials: